cran-task-views/Optimization/Optimization.md

     `r pkg("rBayesianOptimization")` is an implementation of
     Bayesian global optimization with Gaussian Processes, for parameter tuning and optimization of hyperparameters.
--   The Sequential Parameter Optimization Toolbox
-    `r pkg("SPOT")` provides a set of tools for model-based optimization and tuning of algorithms.
-It includes surrogate models and the design of experiment approaches.
 -   The `r pkg("desirability")` package contains S3 classes
     for multivariate optimization using the desirability function approach of Harrington (1965).